Tehreek-e-Labbaik Pakistan: 2018 acquittal and release of Asia Bibi

+2018 arrest

-On 23 November 2018, after approval of Federal Cabinet, provincial police carried out an operation and arrested the chief of TLP Khadim Hussain Rizvi, along with some 50 members of his party to defunct the TLP's call for a public rally in Rawalpindi's Liaquat Bagh planned for November 25, 2018, following which protests spread out and situation deteriorated.
-Pakistan's Federal Minister for Information and Broadcasting confirmed the arrest as a protective custody.
-Along with media blackout, TLP faced social media and websites bans during the crack down.
+On 23 November 2018, after approval of Federal Cabinet, provincial police carried out an operation and arrested the chief of TLP Khadim Hussain Rizvi, along with some 50 members of his party to defunct the TLP's call for a public rally in Liaqat National Bagh planned for November 25, 2018, following which protests spread out and situation deteriorated.
+Federal Minister for Information and Broadcasting Fawad Chaudhry confirmed the arrest as a protective custody.
+Along with media blackout, TLP faced social media and websites bans during the crackdown.
 The TLP leaders Khadim Hussain Rizvi, Pir Afzal Qadri, Inayat Haq Shah, Farooqul Hassan were booked on charges of sedition and terrorism.